Chicago Bears: Ownership

 The team is primarily owned by the heirs of George Halas.
-Before her passing, his daughter, Virginia Halas McCaskey (held 22.6% of the team shares), was the principal owner.
-She not only voted her shares, but those of her 11 children and two nephews (who each own 3.8%) as well as the Brizzolara family (who own 8.33%).
-This effectively gave her an 80.33% ownership stake, allowing her to control the team.
+Before her death, his daughter, Virginia Halas McCaskey, was the principal owner.
+While she held 22.6% of the team's shares, she also voted those of her 11 children and two nephews (who each own 3.8%) as well as the Brizzolara family (who own 8.33%).
+This effectively gave her a commanding 80.33% ownership stake.
 Former chairman and CEO of Aon Corp.
 Pat Ryan (17.67%) and former Aon director Andrew J. McKenna's estate (2%) own the remainder 19.67% of the club.
 Ryan is also a board member.
 The McCaskey family has right of first refusal on stock sale, while Ryan's block has second refusal rights.

 In 2020, Forbes magazine reported that the franchise is worth $3.525 billion, making it the seventh richest franchise in the NFL.
 Chicago is the third largest media market in the United States.

 In a Crain's Chicago Business article, one businessman described his wishes for the team to maximize its potential.
 In 2009, Yahoo!
 Sports listed the McCaskeys as the third worst owner in the NFL, stating "[T]hey get less for what they've got than any team in our league."